Framework

 identification of translation problems can identify translation problems can identify literary translation problems can solve literary translation problems in several ways - -

-familiarity with translation strategies knows several translation strategies can see the implications of translation strategies - - -
+familiarity with translation strategies knows several translation strategies can see the implications of translation strategies and can adopt them can apply strategies in a purposeful way - -

 production of target texts can produce a target text can produce a literary target text can produce literary target texts that meet publication standards - -